-In 2023-2024, performance management in the Council continued to be driven by, and focused upon, achieving the six strategic priorities and related outcomes outlined in 'Our Borough Strategy 2021-30.'
-Council budgets are aligned to the Council's strategic priorities, and a Budget and Performance Board chaired by the Chief Executive oversees the delivery of required savings alongside delivery of strategic performance outcomes.
+In 2024-2025, performance management in the Council continued to be driven by, and focused upon, achieving the six strategic priorities and related outcomes outlined in 'Our Borough Strategy 2021-2030.'
+Council budgets are aligned to the Council's strategic priorities and a Budget and Performance Board chaired by the Chief Executive oversees the delivery of required savings alongside delivery of strategic performance outcomes

-A comprehensive Performance Framework and targets, aligned to the priorities, outcomes and measures of success within the Borough Strategy exists and is reviewed annually to ensure its ongoing relevance.
+A comprehensive Performance Framework and targets, aligned to the priorities, outcomes, and measures of success within the Borough Strategy exists and is reviewed annually to ensure its ongoing relevance.
 Performance targets are set to be challenging, but realistic, and commensurate with the available level of resource.
-Performance is reported quarterly to Cabinet and the public over the course of the year and reviewed by Overview and Scrutiny, allowing the opportunity for examination of any specific areas of underperformance or concern.
+Performance is reported quarterly to Cabinet and the public over the course of the year and reviewed by the Overview and Scrutiny Commission and the Budget and Performance Board, allowing the opportunity for examination of any specific areas of underperformance or concern.